 To many plains tribes, plains bison and black-footed ferrets are culturally important species.
 After an absence of many years from tribal lands, these communities are embracing the recovery of bison and ferret in the Northern Great Plains.
 WWF is working with tribal partners to restore these species to their rightful place in the ecosystem and at the heart of their people’s culture, economy, and lands.

 Our current work with tribal communities focuses on black-footed ferret and bison restoration, and a sustainable nancing initiative to foster tribal wildlife program sustainability.

-Policies such as the Farm Bill also play a vital role in assuring that the grasslands of the Northern Great Plains, and those that still exist within the broader Great Plains remain intact.
-Provisions within the Farm Bill such as the Sodsaver and the Conservation Reserve Program make it more economically feasible for ranchers and farmers to implement practices that are good for their business and for the environment.
+Policies such as those within the Farm Bill play a vital role in assuring that the grasslands of the Northern Great Plains, and those that still exist within the broader Great Plains, remain intact.
+Provisions within the Farm Bill such as Sodsaver and the Conservation Reserve Program make it more economically feasible for ranchers and farmers to implement practices that are good for their business and for the environment.

 WWF's science team continually refines planning models used to focus and prioritize our conservation actions.
 Ecoregional and landscape-level progress is tracked toward our conservation goals in the Northern Great Plains.

 We use cutting-edge techniques to model species richness, assess future threats, and predict patterns of change across the region.
 WWF has been a science leader, engaging a variety of partners working in this region, and we continue to hold a high standard for designing smart strategies and updating planning as the world changes.